-In December 2011, the FASB issued ASU No. 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities.
+In December 2011, the Financial Accounting Standards Board issued ASU No. 2011-11, Balance Sheet (Topic 210): Disclosures about Offsetting Assets and Liabilities, or ASU 2011-11.
 ASU 2011-11 requires an entity to disclose information about offsetting and related arrangements to enable users of financial statements to understand the effect of those arrangements on its financial position, and to allow investors to better compare financial statements prepared under U.S. GAAP with financial statements prepared under International Financial Reporting Standards (IFRS).
 The new standards are effective for annual periods beginning January 1, 2013, and interim periods within those annual periods.
 Retrospective application is required.
-We plan to implement the provisions of ASU 2011-11 as of January 1, 2013.
+We will implement the provisions of ASU 2011-11 as of January 1, 2013.